 Did you know that the Barefoot Contessa has her pilot's license, was a White House nuclear policy analyst and used to flip homes in my favorite neighborhoods in DC (Kalorama and Dupont)?
 Like me she's a Jewish Democrat who loves to entertain and has a home in East Hampton and several cookbooks under her belt.
 Ok so maybe only half of that is true but I can dream (just like Liz does on 30 Rock).

 Liz Lemon: I'm like that woman on the Food Network whose husband only comes home on the weekends, and spends the rest of the time eating and drinking with her gay friends.
+Jack Donaghy: Her name is Barefoot Contessa, Lemon, and you will never be like her, starting with the 'barefoot' part.

 I love watching Ina as she cooks for her fabulous friends and her adorable husband Jeffery with her collar popped.
 But most of all, I love the Contessa because her recipes are always winners.
 So when Ina told me how to make rugelach, I was all ears.
 Pour some sugar on me, I can't get enough.